Sir Boateng Online

 Step 3: Wiring Up the 4-way Arduino Traffic System

-With this option enabled, all you have to do is to click at both pins and the software will automatically route around obstacles and find a suitable path to create the connections.
+With this option enabled, all you have to do is to click on both pins, and the software will automatically route around obstacles and find a suitable path to create the connections.
 You can also link pins with wires, which can be tracked manually from one pin to another.

 However, in this 4- way Arduino traffic system project, I used the terminal method of wiring.
 With the terminal method, you just put terminals (usually selecting the default terminal from the Object Selection pane) on each module’s pins and label them with the same name.